storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 ## Getting Help ##
 Getting Help

+We suggest you first use this manual to try to find the information you’re looking for.

+The StoryBuilder Discord Server (a link can be found on the main menu’s Preferences | About tab) contains a ‘frequently-asked-questions’ channel, and a ‘writers-chat’ channel.

-Currently StoryBuilder’s only support mechanism is to email support@storybuilder.org.
+Currently StoryBuilder’s only direct support mechanism is to email support@storybuilder.org.

-We plan to provide a FAQ and an online help request form as soon as possible.
+We plan to provide an on-line help request form as soon as possible.

 Please write us with ideas or suggestions for improvements.
 We want to make StoryBuilder the best possible tool to help you achieve your fiction writing goals.